foglamp/foglamp-notif-email/README.rst

 Packaging for 'email notification' plugin
 ******************************************

-This repo contains the scripts used to create a foglamp-notif-email Debian package.
+This repo contains the scripts used to create a foglamp-notify-email Debian package.

 The make_deb script
 ===================